Terms & Conditions

 “Booking” means the Customer’s booking for the Hospitality Package

-“Booking Details Form” means the information attached to these Terms and Conditions confirming the details of the Hospitality Package
+“Booking Details Form” means the document confirming the Hospitality Package which incorporates these Terms and Conditions

 “Contract” means a legally binding contract made in accordance with Clause 2 of these Terms and Conditions;